 Los Alamos County is unique in that it manages equestrian facilities that are holdovers from the Atomic Commission era.
-Facilities include stables, a large, indoor arena, an outdoor dressage arena, round pens, and a small, covered arena.
+Facilities include stables, a large indoor arena, an outdoor dressage arena, jump arena, round pens and rodeo grounds.

-- Of the 46 County trails, 32 are accessible by horseback - These trails represent 51.4 miles and a range of difficulty levels - Kwage Mesa includes horse trailer parking, but trailers are allowed at all trailheads https://www.fs.usda.gov/t-d/pubs/htmlpubs/htm07232816/toc.htm
+- Of the 46 County trails, 32 are accessible by horseback - These trails represent 51.4 miles and a range of difficulty levels - Kwage Mesa includes horse trailer parking and transient pends for overnight horse camping. - Horse trailers are permitted at all trailheads but some trailhead parking areas are too small for safe trailer ingress, egress, parking and unloading. - Additionally, horses with metal shoes may have difficulty unloading onto pavement due to slipping.